-The Mill Valley StreamKeepers publishes a newsletter, The Watershed News, to disseminate information about the StreamKeepers’ current projects, to announce planned events and activities, and to provide a forum for members or concerned citizens to express their thoughts and feelings about Mill Valley and its waterways.
+The Mill Valley StreamKeepers publishes a newsletter to disseminate information about the StreamKeepers’ current projects, to announce planned events and activities, and to provide a forum for members or concerned citizens to express their thoughts and feelings about Mill Valley and its waterways.

-To see our past, and recent issues of The Watershed News, the newsletter of the Mill Valley StreamKeepers, click on any of the links below:
+To see past and recent issues the newsletter of the Mill Valley StreamKeepers, click on any of the links below:

 Below are reprints of selected articles from past issues of our newsletter.